English Language Centre

 The classes for secondary school students (3 levels, 1,2 and 3) take lace in the lter afternoon, between 5 and 7 pm.

-Currently, over 250 students attend the classes daily!
+Currently, near 300 students attend the classes daily!

 English for Teachers